sequenceplanner/r2r/README.md

 How to use
 ------------
+1. Depend on this package: r2r = { git = "https://github.com/sequenceplanner/r2r" }.
-You need to source your ROS2 installation before building/running.
+2. You need to source your ROS2 installation before building/running.
+3. The bindings will rebuild automatically if/when you source your workspaces.

 A couple of examples are included in examples/
 ```
 . /opt/ros/dashing/setup.sh
 cargo build
 cargo run --example subscriber_with_thread
 ```
-In order to avoid building everything, put the message types you need in `msgs.txt` before building.
-(Or just `ros2 msg list > msgs.txt` if you want everything).

 What works?
 --------
-- Only tested with ROS2 Dashing
+- Up to date with ROS2 Dashing
-- Simple publish/subscribe, see examples.
+- Building Rust types
+- Publish/subscribe

 TODO
 ------------
 - The code generation is currently just a big hack.
 Needs cleanup and refactoring.
 - Implement error handling.
 Now all methods just return Err(()).
 - Expose more of the RCL.
+- Services and action types are currently ignored.
+- QoS settings etc.